Music Program Entrance Requirements

 All incoming first-year and transfer music students must formally audition for admission into the Department of Music.

-Upon request, printed materials outlining the acceptance process are available to help each student prepare for the audition.
-This audition will also serve as a scholarship audition for the student seeking financial aid.
-The student will be notified in writing of his/her acceptance into the Department of Music, which will be contingent upon acceptance to the University.
+The link above contains details on the departmental acceptance process as well as information to help prospective students prepare for the audition.
+This audition will also serve as a scholarship audition for the student seeking financial aid, and placement determinations for keyboard, theory and ensemble courses.
+The student will be notified via email of the result of the Music Department Audition contingent upon acceptance to Dallas Baptist University.

 Placement Tests